 Don't forget the Joker's rampage in "World's Finest".
 He blew up quite a few buildings before he was taken down.

+The Scrappy: Considering the way he thought Superman "betrayed" him in the finale and his subsequent FaceHeel Turn in Justice League Unlimited which is considered a major Took a Level in Jerkass move, it's highly doubtful you'll find someone who likes Professor Hamilton ever again.
 Bruce Timm stated in his Modern Masters book that THEY didn't like Professor Hamilton in the first place.
-That's why, when debating who Darkseid should kill, they finally came up with Dan Turpin, because they weren't allowed to kill Ma and Pa Kent and they felt if they killed Professor Hamilton it wouldn't have any impact, because they never liked him anyway.
+That's why, when debating who Darkseid should kill, they finally came up with Dan Turpin because they weren't allowed to kill Ma and Pa Kent and they felt if they killed Professor Hamilton, it wouldn't have any impact, because they never liked him anyway.

 Squick: In "The Main Man: Part 1", Lobo defeats a giant snakelike creature by ripping its skin clean off its body, exposing the pulsating veins underneath.

 They Wasted a Perfectly Good Character: Volcana; introduced as an Anti-Villain with a sympathetic motivation, who had interesting interactions with Superman.
 All of this is only explored in her debut episode, and all her appearances after that in the DCAU depict her as a straight villain who only cameos.
 At the end of her debut episode she was shown to not only be on friendly terms with Superman, but to engage in playful flirting with him that he actually returned.
 If done right she could have been a romantic rival for Lois or an ally to be added to the expanded League in JLU.